Does UChicago Superscore the SAT?

 Composite 1510 1560

-Does UChicago Require SAT for 2022?
-The UChicago Empower Initiative, which is a test-optional admissions process, was introduced on June 14, 2018, by the University of Chicago.
+The UChicago Empower Initiative, a test-optional admissions process, was introduced by the University of Chicago on June 14, 2018.
 The goal of this initiative is to make the University of Chicago’s undergraduate College more accessible to students from first-generation families and families with low incomes.

 Along with increased financial aid and programmatic resources, the University of Chicago will enable more students to pursue higher education, regardless of their background, geographic location, or ability to pay for it.
 UChicago is the first top-ranked college to implement a policy that allows students to opt out of taking standardized tests.